Boundary fluctuation dynamics of a phase-separated domain in planar geometry: Stripe geometry, square and triangular lattices

 as proposed in Ref.~\cite{Veatch08}, where $C$ is a model-dependent parameter that can be measured, from simulations or experiments.
 From now, we assume that $D_0$ dominates rapidly when one goes away from $T_c$, in particular for the values $\theta$ studied here, as observed experimentally in Ref.~\cite{Veatch08}, and we write $D \simeq D_0$.

-{\em Remark 2}: In the Ising model of interest here, $D=D_0=a^2/(4\delta)$ for freely bulk-diffusing single spins in a sea of opposite spins, i.e. at low enough density fluctuations.
-Also using that $\lambda =4(1-\theta)J/a$, we can then also write
+{\em Remark 2}: In the Ising model of interest here, on a lattice with lattice spacing $a$, let us denote by $\delta t$ the (simulation) time step associated with local flips.
+Then $D=D_0=a^2/(4\delta t)$ for a freely bulk-diffusing single spin in a sea of opposite spins, i.e. at low enough density fluctuations.